-The Marmot Plasma 15 is a luxuriously comfortable, sleek, high performance sleeping bag fashioned with 900-fill goose down and ultralight Pertex Quantum shell material.
+The Marmot Plasma 15 is a luxuriously comfortable, sleek, high-performance sleeping bag fashioned with 900-fill goose down and ultralight Pertex Quantum shell material.
 Vertical baffles, a large toe box, and a well-designed hood make the Plasma one of the most comfortable three-season bags we've ever tested.
 But the bag comes up short in terms of its warmth to weight ratio and versatility.
-The Backpacking Sleeping Bag Review compares other top-tier bags with attached hoods.

 The Marmot Plasma 15 is a skillful combination of performance and comfort.
 The bag is stuffed with 17.6 ounces of 900-fill down- the best money can buy.
 Its shell material is the hyperlite yet surprisingly durable 10-Denier Pertex Quantum.
 What sets the Plasma apart from most other sleeping bags, however, is its vertical baffles, which conform to your body and make for a blissfully comfortable nights sleep.